Blog

 While Flashpoint PSI was initially built to support data discovery, Monitor allows users to discover, analyze, monitor, and disseminate the information gathered.
 Here’s how it works and what it might look like in your global security operations centre or national security team.

-How Monitor works
+How Monitor Works

 Today, analysts use Flashpoint PSI to build specific keyword- and location-based searches across the platform’s social media and deep and dark web sources.
 Analysts then migrate searches over to the Monitor view (pictured below) where they can track new results and observe data analytics over time.
 In Monitor, analysts can also: